Major League Soccer betting guide

 The USA’s premier football competition – yes, we called it football, even though it’s soccer in our country – has attracted some of the finest talents from across the world – albeit most at the end of their glittering careers.

-From humble beginnings – born in 1993 and starting off with 10 teams in it’s inaugural season 1996 – the league has more than doubled its teams and expanded its reach across the United States.
+From humble beginnings – born in 1993 and starting off with 10 teams in its inaugural season 1996 – the league has more than doubled its teams and expanded its reach across the United States and into Canada.

-Legends like Arsenal star Thierry Henry, Spanish maestro David Villa and Aussie striking gun Tim Cahill, among other soccer greats, have played in the MLS, increasing its profile.
+Legends like David Beckham, Zlatan Ibrahimovic, Thierry Henry, David Villa, Wayne Rooney and Tim Cahill, among other soccer greats, have played in the MLS, increasing its profile.

 Here’s a look at how the MLS works and where to start if you want to have a bet.